Rhode Island Social Security Disability Lawyers

 - Name, address and phone number of an emergency contact

-This may seem like an overwhelming amount of documentation to gather, and it’s obvious how you can easily miss one piece of information that could result in a denial of your claim.
-However, you can trust our experienced Rhode Island Social Security Disability lawyers to go over every inch of your application, identify any missing information or errors, and demand what’s known as a “reconsideration” if your claim has been denied.
+This may seem like an overwhelming amount of documentation to gather.
+It’s obvious how you can easily miss one piece of information that could result in a denial of your claim.
+However, you can trust our experienced Rhode Island Social Security Disability lawyers to go over every inch of your application.
+We will identify any missing information or errors, and demand what’s known as a “reconsideration” if your claim has been denied.

 Contact us today to find out how we can help with your application.